Fenix TX (album)

-Fenix TX (typeset as Fenix*TX) is the first of three albums Fenix TX released after their name change.
-It was issued on July 13, 1999, by MCA and Drive-Thru Records.
+Fenix TX (typeset as Fēnix★TX) is the second studio album by Fenix TX, released on July 13, 1999, by MCA and Drive-Thru Records.
+It is the first album with their updated name.

-Most of the Riverfenix was re-recorded for Fenix TX.
+Most of the Riverfenix album was re-recorded for Fenix TX.
 "Skinhead Jessie", "Jaw" and the untitled tracks from Riverfenix weren't included on this album, instead they were replaced by the previously unreleased "Flight 601 (All I've Got Is Time)" and "Surf Song".
 The track listing had also been rearranged.

 Cleveland.com ranked "All My Fault" at number 91 on their list of the top 100 pop-punk songs.